NHSDigital/nhs-notify/docs/index.md

 ### Configuration

-Installation and configuration of the toolchain dependencies (including pre git hooks).
+Installation and configuration of the toolchain dependencies (including pre-git hooks).

 ```shell
 make config